Skip to main content

 filter_map

-A bloblang map representing the filter for the mongo db command.
+A bloblang map representing a filter for a MongoDB command, expressed as extended JSON in canonical form.
 The filter map is required for all operations except insert-one.
 It is used to find the document(s) for the operation.
 For example in a delete-one case, the filter map should have the fields required to locate the document to delete.

 Type: string